 MEN WHO PLAN BEYOND TOMORROW

-Part of a series of articles on ad campaigns prophesying futuristic inventions.
+Part of a series of articles on ad campaigns featuring futuristic inventions.

 Men Who Plan Beyond Tomorrow (MWPBT).
 A maker, a doer, a dreamer, a creator of the future, with brains and brawn and taste.
 Possibly the greatest come-on ever devised to sell high-end whisky to the self-proclaimed sophisticated male who liked to think of himself at the pinnacle of American society.